-• you have attained age 59 1/2.
-Satisfying this condition allows you to receive distributions from all contribution accounts.

-- you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
-Satisfying this condition allows you to receive distributions from all contribution accounts.
+- you have attained age 59 1/2.
+Satisfying this condition allows you to receive distributions from nonelective contributions and custodial account. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
+Satisfying this condition allows you to receive distributions from nonelective contributions and custodial account.